samo38/scg4py/README.md

 Author: Saeed Mortezazadeh

 Description:
-scg4py is written in python language to generate coarse-grained (CG) potentials of the system of interest through systematic coarse-graining approach.
+scg4py is a program written in python language to generate coarse-grained (CG) potentials of the system of interest through systematic coarse-graining approach.
 This module is a collection of tools to implement all coarse-graining steps including mapping the atomistic trajectory to the CG trajectory, generating the CG topology file,